11 min read

-Another important element to getting a second gift is to setting expectations with the donor.
+Another important element to getting a second gift is setting expectations with the donor.
 Whenever asking for an additional gift, make sure a specific amount (or at least a range) is noted in the request.

 Craver explained, “Whether you do it with a formula or whether you just put a specific amount in the request, a donor wants to know what you're expecting.
 The failure to put a suggested amount will cause some confusion and doubt.”

-“In direct response in-mail or in digital-response, this is a fatal error,” Craver continued, “confusion causes delay, and delay ends up being fatal when it comes to this sort of marketing communication.”
+“Indirect response -- in mail or in digital response -- this is a fatal error,” Craver continued, “confusion causes delay, and delay ends up being fatal when it comes to this sort of marketing communication.”

 Craver also emphasized the importance of putting the total amount gifted from alike donors.
 There is a science behind why this works.

 “This invokes a behavioral science concept called social proof.
 People don't want to be alone in things.
-It's always good to recognized how many people are gifting.
+It's always good to recognize how many people are gifting.
 This is all building on the power of social proof.”